Keeping Up With Best Practice

 “Material should be stored dry at all times.
 Cover the stack with a tarp and stack sheets or bundles clear of the ground to avoid the material getting wet.
 If it does get wet, separate each sheet and allow it to dry.”

 The most complete metal roofing package can be undone by one simple component – a sub-standard fastener.

 While some failures can be attributed to the wrong choice of fastener, the most frustrating cause is products that do not meet the required standard.

 This is why it is imperative that roofing installers ensure the correct fasteners and accessories are always used to avoid premature corrosion of roofing components.

 In this type of scenario, it’s better to be safe than sorry.

-“We would argue strongly that a fastener used on a Colorbond steel® roof should be of equal or better durability than the roofing sheet.
-Our recommendation is that fasteners conform to AS 3566 Screws – Self-drilling, Class 3 or Class 4,” George says.
+“We would argue strongly that a fastener used on a COLORBOND® steel roof should be of equal or better durability than the roofing sheet.
+Our recommendation is that fasteners are suitable for ISO 9223 category 3 or above,” George says.

 03 The basics of corrosion